 Expressing human emotions through the arts has always been an important part of American culture.
 In many respects, art is a cultural expression that can be found all across the world in numerous ways.
-For this week's lesson/activities, we are creating a Cornhusk Doll, learning about some of the national artists, and investigating some of Buffalo County's own artistic past.
+For this week's lesson/activities, we are learning about some of the artists connected to our National Parks, investigating some of Buffalo County's own artistic past, and creating a Cornhusk Doll,

 National Park Service - Arts, Culture, and Education: People:

 A great source from the National Parks Service describes various important artists, writers, sculptors, and many others that had a lasting legacy because of their contributions to art and culture in the United States.
 This source is interactive and accompanied by pictures and quotes on each page.
 We ask our students to investigate the National Park Service website for an interesting artist that caught their interest.
 Then please share one piece of art, music, poetry, etc. with your parents, teachers, and the Trails & Museum!
 Use the National Park Service webpage.

 Having an opera house in Ravenna, Kearney, and other Buffalo County communities held an important role in establishing a town.
 Not only was an opera house a place where plays and concerts could be performed but also established the community as an "uptown" place to be.
 In many cases, the Kearney and Ravenna Opera Houses were important community spaces where other businesses and transactions took place.
 For this lesson/activity, please click the timeline button that has notes from (Ravenna) and a newspaper article from the Kearney HUB (Kearney) and answer the following questions, here.

 Also, be sure to check out Buffalo Tales, Part I and Part II, for more information about the Kearney Opera House.